Poussinou/windvolt/README.md

 # getting started

-- open the settings and enter a location.
+- choose a location
-- use any city, state format.
-- close and reopen the app.

 ## what's contained

-* loading recommendation
+* recommendation
+* location services

 * the story of wind
 * market who is who